 Nucleus and Nucleolus

-The nucleus has a body which looks similar in shape to an orange.
+The nucleus is an important part of the cell, and in an animal cell, it's also the largest organelle.
+The nucleus has a body that looks similar in shape to an orange.
 Using your imagination, cover the surface of the nucleus with dips similar to the surface of a strawberry.
 These two fruits will aid in remembering the unique shape and surface texture of a nucleus.

 Mitochondria and Lysosome